Hydrothermal carbonization: Current application intentions

 In Mezzocorona (TN), Italy, the first HTC in the country was built in late 2019 by CarboREM and it is in service treating the digestate from an existent anaerobic digestion plant (AD).
-The AD is fed with sludge coming from regional based wineries and dairies.
-The slurry from HTC plant is then separated by a centrifuge, the HTC liquid is recirculating to the AD plant in order to produce more biogas and nearly 500 ton/y of hydrochar are produced.
-Subsequently, hydrochar is stabilized and processed by a third company as compost for the re-introduction in agricolture with a circular process.
+The AD is fed with sludge coming from regional-based wineries and dairies.
+The slurry from the HTC plant is then separated by a centrifuge, the HTC liquid is recirculated to the AD plant to produce more biogas and nearly 500 tons per year of hydrochar are produced.
+Subsequently, hydrochar is stabilized and processed by a third company as compost for the re-introduction in agriculture with a circular process.

-In Relzow near Anklam (Mecklenburg-Western Pomerania), an HTC plant was officially inaugurated in the middle of November 2017 in "Innovation Park Vorpommern".
-AVA is also the first company in the world to establish a HTC plant on industrial level in 2010.
+In Relzow, Germany near Anklam (Mecklenburg-Western Pomerania) an HTC plant was officially inaugurated in the middle of November 2017 in "Innovation Park Vorpommern".
+AVA is also the first company in the world to establish an HTC plant on an industrial level in 2010.

-In the Summer 2016, a HTC plant for the treatment of sewage sludge was put in operation in Jining/China to produce renewable fuel for the local coal fired power plant.
+In the Summer of 2016, an HTC plant for the treatment of sewage sludge was put into operation in Jining/China, to produce renewable fuel for the local coal-fired power plant.
 According to the manufacturer TerraNova Energy, it is in continuous operation with an annual capacity of 14.000 tons.